Federal judge rules Lisa Cook can remain Fed governor for now as Trump tries to fire her

 "President Trump has not stated a legally permissible cause for Cook's removal," U.S. District Judge Jia Cobb, who was appointed by former President Joe Biden, wrote in her ruling, which is likely to be appealed.

-Mr. Trump said he is firing Cook over allegations she made false representations on mortgage agreements several years ago.
+Mr. Trump said he is firing Cook over allegations she made false representations on mortgage agreements several years ago, resulting in more favorable loan terms.

 "President Trump's stated cause refers only to allegations regarding Cook's conduct before she began serving on the Federal Reserve Board," Cobb wrote.
 "As discussed above, such allegations are not a legally permissible cause."